terefang/odd6rpg/lite/300-combat.md

 The specific combat actions that are possible can vary depending on the GM's discretion and the actual situation at hand.

+* Run and take no Action.

+* Move and take an Action – such as a Melee or Ranged, or use a Power.

+* Move (or not move) and take two actions – both actions have Disadvantage.

+* Do not Move and take an (full) Action – such as a Melee or Ranged, or use a Power.

+* Take a Recovery Action – by trying to catch your breath, regain Fatique, Stress or Doubt.

+* Use an Object – such as drinking a potion or drawing a weapon.

+* Disengage – can move away from opponent up to Move without triggering an opportunity attack.

+* Disengage and Run – succeed on an Check vs. the opponent and can Move + Run away.

+### Multi-Action Penalties

+Every action you decide to take after the first incurs a cumulative 2d penalty.

+## Combat Rolls

 * Move – Characters can move around the area to position themselves better in combat.

 * Attack – Characters can make physical attacks using a weapon, such as a sword or bow.
 The character will roll their combat skill and add any relevant bonuses or penalties to determine the success of the attack.